-(I write with a pen.)
+I write with a pen.

 The pen in this sentence is a tool used to perform an action and hence it is in the instrumental case.

-All uses of “with” in Russian, including those that actually take the preposition с (below) are regarded as being in the instrumental case, including when they refer to people.
+Also remember that all uses of “with” in Russian, including those that actually take the preposition с (below) are regarded as being in the instrumental case, including when they refer to people.

 Prepositions that call for the instrumental case are:

 This case covers the “who” or “what” but as the sentence’s object (as opposed to the subject).

 The word столе here is a noun in the prepositional case.
 Russian nouns in this case are preceded by prepositions, such as в (in), на (on) and о/об (about).

 The noun and preposition together answer the questions о чём? (about what?), о ком? (about whom?) and где? (where?).

 For more on Russian declension, which is the process of putting nouns and their modifiers in their correct case forms, check out this post: